 A heavy body is rich in texture and mouthfeel, usually with a strong aroma and dominant notes.
 The heavy body looks thick, intense, sometimes creamy, and consistently dense.
 It’s your meanest espresso shot, a slowly French-pressed mug, or your Turkish-style coffee cup.

 Luckily, when we drink great coffee, it doesn’t vanish from our senses.
 Moreover, our mouth, throat, and the high esophagus preserve some taste and aroma.

 According to experts, what we commonly refer to as after taste is after-flavor because it’s the combination of taste and aroma.

 I must acknowledge that coffee aftertaste isn’t the best part of drinking it.
 At least for me.
 I enjoy the coffee scent when grinding it, much more than its aftertaste.

 Still, it’s pleasant.
 Furthermore, it’s an essential part of enjoying coffee.
 Identifying acidic, fruity, bitter, and even oily notes adds to the coffee experience.

 Are these the best coffee hacks out there?

-Well, I’m sure that learning about Specialty Coffee helped me to improve my daily routine.
-All the tips, tricks, concepts, and principles I shared in this article are my most valuable treasure.
+I’m sure that learning about Specialty Coffee helped me improve my daily routine.
+My most valuable treasure is all the tips, tricks, concepts, and principles I shared in this article.

 Great coffee is much more than a seductive and complex aroma.
-Yet, to elevate your coffee experience is a gradual, pleasant process in itself.
+Yet, elevating your coffee experience is a gradual, pleasant process in itself.

 As coffee lovers, we are at the receiving end of the so-called “Coffee Value Chain.”
 In my experience, drinking coffee becomes a more fulfilling and enjoyable experience as I learn more about it.